Why: Photographing Yellowstone in Winter – Part 2

-How to Make Photos at Yellowstone in Winter
+How to Photographically Capture Yellowstone in Winter

-But photographing Yellowstone in winter is quite complicated as only one road is open to traffic.
+But photographing Yellowstone in winter is quite complicated, as only one road is open to traffic.
 Only the northern part of the national park is open to cars.
 This route represents 4 hours of travel back and forth.
 This may be a good distance, but if you are going to take photos for a week, the time will seem a little long.